Pending Legislation

 • “Davenport Public Library helps people learn, grow, and have fun.”

-• “The Library wants everyone to feel smart and strong in our community.”
+• “The Library wants everyone to be smart and strong in our community.”

 • “The Library gives us books, programs, and help to make life better.”